Quantitative approximations of evolving probability measures and sequential Markov Chain Monte Carlo methods: Introduction

 \subsection{Outline}

 The main results of our work are stated in Section \ref{sec:mr}.
 Here we also consider examples where the approximation errors can be quantified explicitly.
-In Section \ref{sec:mp} we derive, by martingale arguments, an explicit formula for the variances of the estimators $\ip{f}{\nu_t^N}$, see Proposition \ref{thm:bondo} below.
-In Section \ref{sec:p1} we apply this formula to prove Theorem \ref{thm:main} below, which is a non-asymptotic bound for the variances.
+Section \ref{sec:mp} contains the derivation of an explicit formula for the variances of the estimators $\ip{f}{\nu_t^N}$, see Proposition \ref{thm:bondo} below.
+This is based on martingale arguments developed in \cite{MM}.
+In Section \ref{sec:p1} we apply the formula to prove Theorem \ref{thm:main} below, which is a non-asymptotic bound for the variances.
 Finally, in Section \ref{sec:p2} we combine this bound with the results from \cite{JMAA} to prove the bounds in Theorems \ref{thm:main2} and \ref{thm:main3} below.